shakfu/gen-dsp/docs/backends/audiounit.md

 All gen~ parameters are exposed as AU parameters with their original names, minimum, maximum, and default values.
 Parameters are automatable by the host DAW.

+## State Save/Restore

+The plugin implements ClassInfo (state save/restore) via CFDictionary serialization.
+Parameters are stored as a CFData blob (4-byte magic header + one float per parameter) under a `data` key.
+This allows hosts to save and recall presets and session state.
+Parameters are preserved across Initialize and Reset cycles.
+Invalid or empty state data is rejected on restore.

 ## Buffers

 Buffer support follows the standard gen-dsp pattern.
 Up to 5 single-channel buffers are supported.